I wanted a trophy boyfriend

 I wanted a trophy boyfriend.

 It’s true.
-And extremely embarrassing.
+It’s also extremely embarrassing.

 Before you judge me, please know that it took me four decades to become consciously aware of this embarrassing desire.